Chapter 6 Introduction to Word

 • Print All Pages or type the page numbers to be printed.

-• To print individual pages: Follow each page number with a comma.
-For example: 2,4,7.
+• To print individual pages: Follow each page number with a comma (for example: 2,4,7).
 Only three pages will print.

 • To print a combination of ranges and individual pages: The user can type a combination of individual pages and ranges.
 For example, the user types 1, 3-5, 7, 10-12.
-Two ranges and 2 individual pages will print.
+Two ranges and two individual pages will print.

-4. Select if it should be printed on one side or both sides
+4. Select if it should be printed on one side or both sides.

-5. Select if it needs to be collated
+5. Select if it needs to be collated.

-6. Select the orientation – portrait orientation or landscape orientation
+6. Select the orientation – portrait orientation or landscape orientation.

-7. Select the paper size
+7. Select the paper size.

-8. Select the margin sizes
+8. Select the margin sizes.

-9. Select the pages per sheet
+9. Select the pages per sheet.

 Learning Activities

-Introduction to Word – FlashCards
+Introduction to Word – Flash Cards

 Application Exercise 1